Excel-DNA/IntelliSense/README.md

 Current status
 --------------
-The project is under activate development, and at a preview stage.
+The project is under activate development, and ready for intial testing.
-As a proof of concept we have the following.

 For an Excel-DNA function defined like this:
 ```C#